HactarCE/I.tkuil/vce.md

 ## VCe_c

-VCe_c works in conjunction with VCe_m1 to convey Case.
+VCe_c works in conjunction with VCe_f to convey Case.

 **C1**-**C5** in the table below correspond to columns in [VCe_f](#vce_f).